inabikarilibrary/inalib/inapedia/players/capeverdean/yaxo.md

 # Yaxo

-Yaxo is a Cape Verdean :cape_verde: player, maining Nomash.
+Yaxo is a Cape Verdean :cape_verde: player, maining Hybrid.
 He was considered one the best players during his active days.
 He was notably the only player to defeat a Japanese player at the [2021 World Cup](../../tournaments/worldcup21.md).
+He has since 2021 retired from competitive play.

+## Style of play

+Yaxo's offensive tactics and abilities were ahead of his time outside of Japan.
+He was consistent with his dash goals and played Hybrid at a time when both of these were uncommon among non-Japanese players.

 ## Achievements